davidbertoldi/bm_nodeinterpreter/README.md

-# Node Interpreter for Business Manager
+# Evil Node Interpreter for Business Manager 😈
 ### :warning: Before usage :warning:
 This product is **NOT** intendend for production and intended only for technical people who knows how to properly code in SFCC.